tytydraco/yessleep/out/I_went_to_a_faith_healer_30_years_ago_Ive_been_paying_for_it_ever_since.md

 “If she does,” I said.

-“\*If\* she does.
-And i\*f\* she does, you tell her no. No matter what.
+“*If* she does.
+And *if* she does, you tell her no. No matter what.
 I don't want help from her, I don’t want help from fake demons or real ones, and I don’t want help from Reverend More.”

 That conversation should have done something to diminish my feelings for Chellie, but it just ramped them up.
-For her \*and\* for Reese.
+For her *and* for Reese.

 And in some ways, I didn’t think Chellie was all that crazy.